-Lemon and blueberry have to be one of the best flavor combos ever, aside from strawberries and chocolate, chocolate and peanut butter, peanut butter and bananas, bananas and—we’ll just stop there or this list could go on forever…
+Lemon and blueberry have to be one of the best flavor combos ever, aside from strawberries and chocolate, chocolate and peanut butter, peanut butter and bananas, bananas and—we’ll just stop there or this list could go on forever!

 The sauce is so simple.
-Just a few handfuls of berries, some freshly squeezed orange juice, which naturally sweetness as well as adds a wonderful flavor, a drizzle of maple syrup, and a little cornstarch slurry to thicken.
+Just a few handfuls of berries, some freshly squeezed orange juice, which naturally sweetens as well as adds a wonderful flavor, a drizzle of maple syrup, and a little cornstarch slurry to thicken.
 I like my sauce to be more thick than runny.
 I find that it sits atop the pancakes rather nicely this way, so I add the greater amount of cornstarch I list in the recipe.
 However, it also continues to thicken as it cools, so if you don’t plan to use it right away, you may want to opt for less cornstarch.
 If it gets too thick at any point, just add a bit of water or orange juice to thin.

-- 2 teaspoons Poppy Seeds
+- 2 teaspoons poppy seeds

-- ½ teaspoon Baking Soda
+- ½ teaspoon baking soda

-- ½ teaspoon salt
+- ¼ teaspoon salt